-ISS UE/OPPORTUNITY PROVIDER REQUIREMENT PROVIDER RESPONSE service which is not provided locally. models of care which reduce the reliance on in-patient and secondary care paediatric services.
+ISS UE/OPPORTUNITY PROVIDER REQUIREMENT PROVIDER RESPONSE RAG service which is not provided locally. models of care which reduce the reliance on in-patient and secondary care paediatric services.
 Trust responses should demonstrate how they will work through the developing Child Health Partnership and the existing Critical Care Network to develop pathways of care and ensure they can safely provide a range of interventions including high flow oxygen for children in line with the regional pathway being developed.
+The paediatric networks continue to function and address issues eg working with DGH around cardiology to upskill general paediatricians in providing a local service.
 3. Effective arrangements should be in place to ensure that required data is captured to monitor service activity, compliance with standards and to underpin quality improvement work.
 Trust responses should demonstrate commitment to collecting data to evidence best practice and identify opportunities for further service improvement.
 Plans should include evidence of full utilisation of NIMATS and Badgernet.
 Assurance should be provided on the collection of data to facilitate the regional outcome focused dashboards developed for maternity and neonatal care under the Maternity Collaborative and Neonatal network.
 Both NIMATS and Badgernet are operating within the Trust.
 All updates to NIMATS have been implemented across the maternity service.
 The Trust's Maternity Services provide a collection of data on clinical outcomes and trends, in the form of a maternity dashboard, which is shared with the Maternity Strategy Implementation Group (MSIG).
 Reports are produced from NIMATS when requested including: for Diabetes Specialist Midwives, Perinatal Mental Health Midwife, Consultants and clinical staff for audit/research.
 Weekly activity data to the CPIT (Cessation in Pregnancy Incentives Trial), Research Nurse, QUB.
 Monthly reports are provided to the Weigh to a Healthy Pregnancy and the Smoking Cessation Midwives.
 The following NIMATS reports are available on ECR: Maternity Booking Interview, Labour Summary, Neonatal Summary, Notification